fde-capu/ICR/README.md

 ### Why?

 First, art and fun.
 Second, is this a piece of nature?
 Third, some sort of quantic cosmos for wondering through an inner chaos.
 Forth, did I just write that?

-Thinking artificially.
+I find myself under the impression that many analysis may result from the found results.
+Groups, sub-families, areas of similarity, the outcome of reverses, traces of self and collective symmetry, common blocks (I like to name them), and many more keep popping in my head. *Please support this research.*

 ### More?

 I call these the *natural positions* of I Ching rings.
+There are also *random* positions.

 I am afraid to have arbitrarly chosen 6-bit parts.
 The same logic would also make sense on any N-bit system.
+Some of the code was written with this in mind, but it is experimental.

-### Trivias?
+### Trivias

 de Bruijin's coincidence.

-The `.js` code was originaly written in 2015 on a cellphone while travelling by subway back and forth to work in São Paulo city.
-Also, the many of the rings, even some long iterations, were first computed by this hardware.
+A `Javascript` code was originaly written in 2015 on a cellphone while travelling by subway back and forth to work in São Paulo city.
+Also, many of the rings, even some with long iterations, were first computed by the phone hardware.
+It was *really* slow.

 The _I Ching_, known as _The Book of Changes_, is an ancient oracle and divination system, one of the oldest books of humanity.
 It implies *meanings* to each six bit figures, and claims these hexagrams change through the flow of life.
 Bits are referred as *yin* and *yang*.